95th Air Assault Brigade (Ukraine): History

+Donbas war (2014-2022)

-In 2014 the 95th Brigade took part in the Siege of Sloviansk and the Kramatorsk standoff during the war in Donbas.
-On May 13, 2014, seven Paratroopers from the unit were killed during an ambush by separatists in Kramatorsk.
+In 2014 the 95th Brigade took part in the siege of Sloviansk and the Kramatorsk standoff during the war in Donbas.
+On 13 May 2014, seven paratroopers from the unit were killed during an ambush by separatists in Kramatorsk.

 In August 2014 the brigade conducted a raid behind the separatist lines.
 The 95th Airmobile Brigade, which had been reinforced with armor assets and attachments, launched a surprise attack on separatist lines, broke through into their rear areas, fought for 450 kilometers, and destroyed or captured numerous Russian tanks and artillery pieces before returning to Ukrainian lines.
 They operated not as a concentrated brigade but rather split into three company-sized elements on different axes of advance.
 According to Phillip Karber, it was one of the longest raids in the military history.

 The unit was deployed to Donetsk Airport on 21 November 2014 as part of a regular rotation of Ukrainian troops stationed in the area.

-On November 29, 2021, the City Council of Zhytomyr sent requests to the Minister of Defence and the President of Ukraine to award the 95th Air Assault Brigade the honorary title («Поліська» in Ukrainian).
+On 29 November 2021, the City Council of Zhytomyr sent requests to the Minister of Defence and the President of Ukraine to award the 95th Air Assault Brigade the honorary title («Поліська» in Ukrainian).
 The mayor of the city, Serhiy Sukhomlyn, explained that the purpose of the renaming was to mark the military unit's combat merits, high training performance, and successes in anti-terrorist and peacemaking operations.
 He also said that this request came from the soldiers of the brigade.

+Russia-Ukraine war (2022–present)

+Units of the 95th Brigade took part in combat near the villages of Kam'yanka and Dovhenke in the Kharkiv Oblast.
+The brigade held positions on the highway between Izium and Sloviansk.